FrankensteinVariorum/collationWorkspace/collationChunks/C16/output/Readme.md

 * Possible divergence for 1831 spotted at line 772.
 Next time 1831 appears, some common words are shared, but there are a lot of different phrases and the divergence stops at line 1069.

 * After previous note, no divergence until at least line 3000

+## 2-1-2023

+* **Mental Note:** Search for a phrase rather than a line number when writing up divergences.
+Pretty print and shell script will cause the numbers to change.

+* Have the texts open for side-by-side comparison when planting long tokens.

+* Carefully evaluate the manuscript to find long tokens.